01 of 08

 Slide the open link into a closed link and then wrap the second loop.
 You can choose to add all the links and then close them as you see in the picture or add them one at a time.
 If it's your first time doing this method it can be easier to do them one at a time.
 However, we do find it easier to connect them all and then make the wraps.

 You can trim the wire tails as a final step—although you could trim the tails after making each wrap.
 The reason we recommend to wait is just in case your second wire wrap ends up a little short, you can compensate by adjusting the first wrap as long as you haven't trimmed the tail of the first wrap yet.
 This will allow you to have your loops snugged close to the bead so it doesn't slide around on any extra wire.Continue to 8 of 8 below.

 Enjoy Your Bead Chain

 How much quicker is it to make your bead chain this way?
-It really depends on how familar you are with each step.
-For me, I think it is much quicker since I can easily fit one of the steps in while I am doing other things like watching TV.
+It really depends on how familiar you are with each step.
+This method also allows you to do the steps while you're doing something else, like watching TV.
 Doing the same step takes less concentration than making an entire link.